binhex/documentation/docker/faq/vpn.md

 **Note** Due to UNRAID templates not automatically updating it will be necessary to add `protonvpn` to the list of VPN providers for env var `VPN_PROV` before you can select it, you can do this by editing the container and clicking `edit` for env var `VPN_PROV` and setting the `Default Value` to `pia|airvpn|custom|protonvpn` then click on `Save` and you then should be able to select `protonvpn` from the list.

-**Q32.** I can access the Web UI for the application when connected to my LAN, but when i connect to my LAN via a VPN connection i can no longer access the Web UI, why is this and how do i fix it?
+**Q32.** I can access the Web UI for the application when connected to my LAN, but when I connect to my LAN via a VPN connection I can no longer access the Web UI, why is this and how do I fix it?

 **A32.** Due to strict ip table rules unless you add the network range configured for your VPN server to LAN_NETWORK then you will be blocked from aceessing the Web UI (and proxy if enabled).
 To fix this you need to append the VPN network to LAN_NETWORK using a comma to separate values, if you are unsure how to identify the network range then see Q4.

-**Q33.** I have VLAN's defined on my network and for some reason i cannot access the Web UI of the application even though the `/config/supervisord.log` states the application has started, why is this and how do i fix it?
+**Q33.** I have VLAN's defined on my network and for some reason I cannot access the Web UI of the application even though the `/config/supervisord.log` states the application has started, why is this and how do I fix it?

 **A33.** Due to strict ip table rules unless you add the network range configured for your VLAN to LAN_NETWORK then you will be blocked from aceessing the Web UI (and proxy if enabled).
 To fix this you need to append the VLAN network(s) to LAN_NETWORK using a comma to separate values, if you are unsure how to identify the network range then see Q4.